-For those who want to travel further afield or maybe explore areas a little less known, East Cleabarrow is perfectly placed.
+For those who want to travel further afield or maybe explore areas a little less known, the cottage is perfectly placed.
 Kendal is only a short drive away and offers a good range of independent shops, many arranged in little pedestrian 'courts'.
-Explore the beautiful quiet Lyth Valley, famous for its damsons, take a trip to Cartmel to sample their Sticky Toffee pudding or visit Grange-over-sands where a walk along the prom may be a little different from what you expect.
+Explore the beautiful quiet Lyth Valley, famous for its damsons, take a trip to Cartmel to sample their sticky toffee pudding or visit Grange-over-sands where a walk along the prom may be a little different from what you expect.
 Fell walkers have easy access to the Kentmere and Fairfield Horseshoes.
 Cyclists will be spoilt for choice with a network of quiet roads and paths to explore, whilst craft of all shapes and sizes can be hired to take to the water on Windermere.